What is omnichannel?

 While an omnichannel contact center reality is a relatively new idea, frictionless, personalized, predictive, and proactive (or FP3) customer-centric industry standards are not.
 Modalities of seamless, 360-degree customer engagement and satisfaction have changed and are more complex in our times.

 Today’s busy customer dictates the nature and mode of a business transaction through a plethora of devices and channels.
 Customer engagement is on a 24/7 cycle.
-Now, more than ever, metrics of customer loyalty, satisfaction, and retention are critical, simply because, in a highly competitive environment, loyalty is a thing of the past.
-Today’s customer is discerning, who demands the highest level of customer experience, lacking which, s/he readily switches loyalty.
+Now, more than ever, metrics of customer loyalty, satisfaction, and retention are critical, simply because in a highly competitive environment, loyalty is a thing of the past.
+Today’s customer is discerning and demands the highest level of customer experience.

 1 Source: CCW Special Report 2020 Predictions